Getting Started Guide

 In the example above, we can see inlinks to a broken link discovered during the crawl.

-Viewing Errors & Potential Issues
+Discovering Errors & Issues

 The right hand window ‘overview’ tab displays a summary of crawl data contained within each tab and filter.
 You can scroll through each of these sections to identify potential errors and issues discovered, without needing to click into each tab and filter.